bit-cook/MiroThinker/README.md

 - **Unified DPO training** with a single preference dataset across all models.
 - **Extended context length** from 40k to 64k for more challenging multi-turn tool-use tasks.

-Compared to v0.1, MiroThinker-v0.2 delivers consistent gains across benchmarks.
+Compared to v0.1, MiroThinker v0.2 delivers consistent gains across benchmarks.
 For example, scores improved from **57.3 → 64.1** on **GAIA-Text-103** and from **17.0 → 29.4** on **BrowseComp-ZH**, reflecting substantial advancements in the model’s general research agent capabilities.

 <div align="center">